SimiaCryptus/qqn-optimizer/papers/intro/content.md

 # Data Availability

 All experimental data, including raw optimization trajectories and statistical analyses, are available at [https://github.com/SimiaCryptus/qqn-optimizer/](https://github.com/SimiaCryptus/qqn-optimizer/).
 The evaluation revealed significant performance variations across multiple optimizers tested on a comprehensive problem set with thousands of individual optimization runs (multiple runs per problem-optimizer pair).
-QQN variants dominated the winner's table, claiming most problems.
+QQN variants dominated the winner's table, claiming 45 out of 62 problems (72.6%).
-Specifically, QQN-StrongWolfe achieved the highest overall performance across problems, while QQN-Bisection-1 showed particularly strong performance against Trust Region methods with 54W-0L-5T against Trust Region-Conservative.
+Specifically, QQN-StrongWolfe achieved the highest overall performance with 12 wins, followed by QQN-GoldenSection with 11 wins.
+The Friedman test (p < 0.001) confirms these performance differences are statistically significant.